 The continuous deep learning in the digital world serves as an AI engine for the physical world, providing real-time inferences to facilitate all decision-making.
 This imposes major challenges on the radio interface design, requiring extremely high throughput and ultra-low latency.
 From the physical world to the cyber world — this is a typical uplink channel — the primary application is sensing and the collection of big data for machine learning (ML).
 How to efficiently support massive distributed AI learning and inference with low bandwidth and energy consumption will be key to enabling a future of connected intelligence.

 Inspired by these vision and new technology capabilities, clearly-defined new use cases, new requirements and key capabilities are to be identified, such an effort is carried out in ITU-R WP5D and NGMN.
-There are dozens of use cases proposed by different parties while there is also discussions on which cases demands new KPI dimensions, new air interface or network architectures different from 5G or its evolution to realize.
+There are dozens of use cases proposed by different parties while there is also discussions on which cases demand new KPI dimensions, new air interface, or network architectures different from 5G or its evolution to realize.